 Not that Gilbert F. Heublein, shown here, was anything but a legitimate whiskey man.
 In the 1870 U.S. census at age 20 he gave his occupation as “bartender,” His father, Andrew, with whom he was living, was recorded as “saloon keeper.”
-Both had been born in Bavaria, part of Prussia, Gilbert in 1849.
+Both had been born in Bavaria, Gilbert in 1849.
 Sometime between 1853 and 1856 Andrew emigrated to the United States with his wife, Lena, Gilbert and a second son, Louis, settling in Hartford.
 Two more boys would be born to the couple in America.
 Around 1860 Andrew Heublein, having accrued sufficient capital, opened a saloon and a hotel bearing his name on Mulberry Street.
 As his sons reached maturity, the father took them into his thriving business, one that eventually expanded into food and liquor distribution.

 At age 25, Gilbert, well established financially, proposed marriage to Louise M. Gundiach, the daughter of a prominent German-American businessman.
 Both avid hikers, the engaged couple spent considerable time tramping on Connecticut’s Talcott Mountain.
 On one of those outings, Heublein promised his bride-to-be that someday he would build a mansion on top of the mountain for her, one with a lookout tower.
 In 1875 they married and eventually would have two children.
 They bought a house, shown here, on Hartford’s fashionable Prospect Street.